guimsantos/DataScience-MachineLearning/README.md

-# 911-DataAnalysis
+# Data Science and Machine Learning

-A data analysis practice from the course i have taken.
+Some of my exercises from my course and own projects.

 The course link: https://www.udemy.com/course/python-para-data-science-e-machine-learning/